-Screen cCMV Project
+Screen cCMV project

 - Project status: Active

-Research area: Population Health > Prevention Innovation
+Research area: Population Health > Centre for Community Child Health > Prevention Innovation

-Developing a fast and accurate bedside test to detect congenital Cytomegolovirus (cCMV) cost effectively in the first weeks of life.
+Implementing best-practice screening to detect congenital Cytomegolovirus (cCMV) cost effectively in the first weeks of life.

 What is cCMV?

 Cytomegolovirus (CMV) is a common virus in the herpes virus family.
 Around half of people have been infected with CMV by young adulthood, and up to 85% by 40 years of age.
 CMV may stay dormant (inactive) in a person’s system for years, and ‘re-activate’ from time to time, but the person often remains well and knows nothing about it.
 Most people have no symptoms.
-For pregnant women who become infected with CMV for the first time, or if CMV re-activates during the pregnancy, there is a small risk that their baby will also be infected by CMV.
-This is called congenital CMV (cCMV).
-Most babies with cCMV remain well.
-However, some babies may develop deafness, vision problems and/or neurodevelopmental disability (such as cerebral palsy, learning and behavioural problems).
-We now know that cCMV may be treatable in some cases if detected in the first month of life.
-For more information visit the NSW Health website - Cytomegalovirus (CMV) and pregnancy fact sheet.

-Overview of Screen cCMV project
+About Screen cCMV project

 Currently in Australia, there is no routine screening for cCMV at birth.
-This means cCMV often remains undetected, or is diagnosed too late for potential treatment.
+This means cCMV often remains undetected or is diagnosed too late for potential treatment.

 Our group previously tested a targeted screening approach to detect cCMV in newborns who received a ‘refer’ result on their final newborn hearing screen, view the HearS-cCMV project for more information.
 This method of screening was feasible, acceptable and cost-neutral/saving.
 However, it only detected cCMV in those identified with potential hearing loss, and the PCR (polymerase chain reaction) test for cCMV was expensive and time-consuming to administer.

-In the first sub-study, GenV cCMV, the CRISPR cCMV technology will be tested through GenV (Generation Victoria), a whole-of-state birth cohort open to all babies and their parents over two years from October 2021.
-We will use a small portion of the saliva collected from babies who are part of GenV to test for cCMV.
-We will find out how common cCMV is.
-We may also be able to use information from GenV collected over time to find ways in the future to identify which babies with cCMV may require treatment or close monitoring.
+In the first sub-study, GenV cCMV, babies in GenV (Generation Victoria) will be tested for cCMV.
+GenV recruited families into a whole-of-state birth cohort over two years from October 2021.
+We will use a small portion of the saliva collected from GenV babies to find out how common cCMV is.

 In the third sub-study, cost-benefit of cCMV screening, we will work with the University of Melbourne to determine the costs of targeted and universal cCMV screening.
 This will help guide the best method for cCMV screening in Australian newborns.